Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 **Hazardous Mining**
 *Set mining configuration for 3 x haz*
-- Setting firegroup for mining lasers to charlie' (and wait until it completes)
+- Setting firegroup for mining lasers to charlie
-- Setting firegroup for discovery scanner to alpha' (and wait until it completes)
+- Setting firegroup for discovery scanner to alpha
-- Setting firegroup for pulse wave analyser to bravo' (and wait until it completes)
+- Setting firegroup for pulse wave analyser to bravo
-- Setting firegroup for seismic charge launcher to delta' (and wait until it completes)
+- Setting firegroup for seismic charge launcher to delta
-- Setting firegroup for sub-surface displacement missile to foxtrot' (and wait until it completes)
+- Setting firegroup for sub-surface displacement missile to foxtrot
-- Setting firegroup for weapons to echo' (and wait until it completes)
+- Setting firegroup for weapons to echo
-- Setting timer for laser mining to 38 seconds' (and wait until it completes)
+- Setting timer for laser mining to 38 seconds
-- Setting timer for laser mining extra to 9 seconds' (and wait until it completes)
+- Setting timer for laser mining extra to 9 seconds
-- Setting timer for pause to 4 seconds' (and wait until it completes)
+- Setting timer for pause to 4 seconds
-- Setting timer for cargo scoop to 8 seconds' (and wait until it completes)
+- Setting timer for cargo scoop to 8 seconds
-- Setting timer for target to 10 seconds' (and wait until it completes)
+- Setting timer for target to 10 seconds
-- Setting toggle for cargo scoop to 1' (and wait until it completes)
+- Setting toggle for cargo scoop to 1
-- Setting toggle for laser mining extra to 0' (and wait until it completes)
+- Setting toggle for laser mining extra to 0
-- Setting toggle for prospector sequence to 1' (and wait until it completes)
+- Setting toggle for prospector sequence to 1
-- Setting toggle for power settings to 1' (and wait until it completes)
+- Setting toggle for power settings to 1
-- Setting toogle for target to 1' (and wait until it completes)
+- Setting toogle for target to 1
-- Setting toggle for pulse wave analyser to 0' (and wait until it completes)
+- Setting toggle for pulse wave analyser to 0

 ### You can easily customize this section to match your own ship builds or preferences.
 - Add new presets for your own build ships with FG